 Mrt Jakarta's score of 1 is lower than 97% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Mrt Jakarta reported total carbon emissions of approximately 49,708.03 kg CO2e, comprising 16,891.5 kg CO2e from Scope 1 and 32,816.47 kg CO2e from Scope 2 emissions.
-This marks an increase from 2022, where emissions were about 43,920.8 kg CO2e, with Scope 1 at 15,057.78 kg CO2e and Scope 2 at 28,863.0 kg CO2e.
-The trend shows a rise in emissions over the past few years, with 2021 emissions at 40,319.96 kg CO2e and 2020 at 39,796.68 kg CO2e.
-Mrt Jakarta has not disclosed any specific reduction targets or initiatives as part of its climate commitments.
-The organisation does not inherit emissions data from a parent company, and all reported figures are derived directly from its own operations.
-The absence of Scope 3 emissions data indicates a potential area for future reporting and improvement.
-Overall, Mrt Jakarta's emissions data reflects the challenges faced in reducing carbon footprints, highlighting the need for strategic initiatives to address climate impact effectively.
+In 2023, Mrt Jakarta reported total carbon emissions of approximately 49,708 kg CO2e, comprising 16,891.5 kg CO2e from Scope 1 and 32,816.47 kg CO2e from Scope 2 emissions.
+This reflects a slight increase from 2022, when total emissions were approximately 43,920.8 kg CO2e, with Scope 1 at 15,057.78 kg CO2e and Scope 2 at 28,863 kg CO2e.
+Over the past few years, Mrt Jakarta has demonstrated a commitment to monitoring and reporting its emissions, although no specific reduction targets or climate pledges have been established.
+The emissions data is not cascaded from any parent organisation, indicating that Mrt Jakarta independently tracks its carbon footprint.
+The absence of Scope 3 emissions data suggests a potential area for future reporting and improvement.
+Overall, Mrt Jakarta's emissions profile highlights the importance of continued efforts in sustainability and climate action within the public transport sector in Indonesia.

 Access structured emissions data, company-specific emission factors, and source documents